 Moreover, because you haven’t set in stone a detailed plan for all future events, you have the flexibility to review the results of this tradeshow and apply your learnings from it — what worked, what didn’t — to the next short-term event sprint you develop.

 2. Study and analyze the results of those shorter-timeframe sprints

 Here again, you will be breaking with traditional project management principles, which would have you focused primarily (or even entirely) on whether or not your team members finished the tasks assigned to them by their deadlines.

-As an agile project manager, by contrast, you will take one eye off of the plan’s details and look to see how the results of that plan played out for the company.
+As an agile project manager, by contrast, you will take one eye off the plan’s details and see how the results of that plan played out for the company.

 Did the project as you executed it work as well as it could have?
 What planning approaches can you change to improve the outcome next time?

-Because you are breaking your project into sprints, each new sprint has the opportunity to benefit from your learnings.
-In other words, you are now applying strategic reasoning to the details you draft, adjusting those details based on new realities and what they suggest about your ability to meet your project’s strategic goals.
+Because you are breaking your project into sprints, each newsprint has the opportunity to benefit from your learnings.
+In other words, you are now applying strategic reasoning to the details you draft.
+By adjusting those details based on new realities and what they suggest about your ability to meet your project’s strategic goals.

 This is true agile project management.

 3. Complement your sprint plan with a project roadmap